theznerd/GUIpp/README.md

  - Steps to reproduce (if you can replicate)
  - If you're comfortable, send me a copy of your XML to guipp@z-nerd.com

+## Download
+You can get the latest version of the application here: https://github.com/theznerd/GUIpp/releases

 ## Notes on Use
 Right now (G)UI++ supports the beta version of UI++ (3.0).
 Please review the [changelog](https://beta.uiplusplus.configmgrftw.com/download/) for applicable changes.
 Here are some of the known... features... of (G)UI++